nobedee/didJavaScriptFunctionRun/README.md

  }  else {
   // Blocks where JavaScript did not run.
   // CHANGE
-  echo "JavaScript did not run.";
+  // echo "JavaScript did not run.";
+  echo "";
  }
 ?>